rgfactory/ionic-v1-webpack-boilerplate/README.md

 # ionic-v1-webpack-boilerplate
-A ionic v1 boilerplate which uses webpack instead of gulp to build the app
+A ionic v1 boilerplate which uses webpack instead of gulp to build the app.

 ## Introduction

+The 1.5.3 angularJS version is suitable for a component-based application structure.

+This makes it easier to write an app in a way that's similar to using Web Components or using Angular 2's style of application architecture.

+    Advantages of Components:

+      * simpler configuration than plain directives
+      * promote sane defaults and best practices
+      * optimized for component-based architecture
+      * writing component directives will make it easier to upgrade to Angular 2

 ## Requirements